claviska/SimpleImage/readme.md

 ### Error Handling

-SimpleImage throws exceptions when things don’t work right.
+SimpleImage throws exceptions when things don't work right.
 You should always load/manipulate/save images inside of a *try/catch* block to handle them properly: